-Just because your vehicle is branded doesn’t mean that you write off 100 per cent of vehicle expenses.
-Auto expenses are calculated based on percentage of the year’s total km’s that are driven for business purposes.
-That said the expense of having your car branded is 100 per cent deductible as advertising expense.
+Just because your vehicle is branded doesn’t mean that you write off 100 percent of vehicle expenses.
+Auto expenses are calculated based on the percentage of the year’s total km’s that are driven for business purposes.
+That said the expense of having your car branded is 100 percent deductible as an advertising expense.

 Client Gift Tax Myths